josueportillo/deepscan/README.md

 * v1.1.3
 	- Code improvements
-	- Exit gracefully on menu selection error or blank selections.
+	- WHILE loop for menu until a correct option is selected.
 	- Improved menu, no ENTER needed, just press the option key.

 * v1.1.2